-A limited amount of financial support may be available for select meritorious applications from low and middle income countries as classified by the World Bank.
+A limited amount of financial support may be available for select citizens of low- and middle-income countries, as classified by the World Bank.
 Applicants must include letters of support from home institutions, academic or ministerial, indicating commitment to research and continued engagement in cancer control activities.
-For certain international applicants limited funding for living expense may be available from the NCI's Center for Global Health.
+For certain international applicants, limited funding for living expense may be available from NCI's Center for Global Health.

 Please contact the NCI Center for Global Health for more information: